-The Cindi Mysyk Senior Fund (“the Senior Fund”) was established by SOAR to assist with senior rescue Airedales, and their expenses, using the following criteria:
+The Cindi Mysyk Senior Fund was established by SOAR to assist with senior rescue Airedales, and their expenses, using the following criteria:

-- The senior Airedale must be a rescue Airedale, and must have been at least 8 years old at the time they came into rescue, or at the time services were provided and a grant was applied for by a new family.
+- The senior Airedale must be a rescue Airedale, and must be at least 8 years old at the time services were provided and a grant was applied for by a new family.

 - Grants are available for senior Airedales while they are in rescue and after adoption.

 - Ongoing expenses such as, but not limited to, medications, treatments or special food may be reimbursed up to the amount of $50 per month.

 - Special treatments and surgeries may be reimbursed up to the amount of $500 per treatment/surgery.

 SOAR dogs will have priority use of the Senior Fund.
 In order to maintain an adequate balance to cover needs of SOAR dogs, no external grants will be made that will drop the balance in the Cindi Mysyk Senior Fund below $1,500.